 10. Take Time for Yourself

-No matter how carefully you try to avoid season stress, it just might creep into your life.
-If you feel the warning signs of holiday stress - which Bijou says are "anxiety, dread, denial, and grumpiness" - stop and catch your breath before you allow it to overtake you.
-Consider what tips might help you get things under control.
+No matter how carefully you try to avoid or limit seasonal stress, it just might creep into your life.
+If you feel the warning signs of holiday stress - which Bijou says are "anxiety, dread, denial, and grumpiness" - stop and catch your breath before you allow the negative effects to overtake you.
+Take a break, maintain your sense of humor, and consider what tips might help you get things under control.